Toronto Winterization: How to Prepare Your Toronto Home For Winter

 Keeping your HVAC system in top condition helps to keep costs down and your home efficiently ventilated and heated.
-Air filters can get clogged up with dust over time, sapping the efficiently.
+Air filters can get clogged up with dust over time, sapping their efficiency.

 Find the air filter and change it out for a new one.
-Air filters often need regularly changing and doing this task as part of your winterizing preparations ticks it off your list.
+Air filters often need regular changing and doing this task as part of your winterizing preparations ticks it off your list.

 You can always call an HVAC professional if you're unsure of how to change your air filter or think the system might need maintenance.

 9. Get a Fireplace Inspection